-Every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble.
-You accomplish this with the series of lines of the form server.id=host:port:port.
-The parameters host and port are straightforward.
+Every machine that is part of the ZooKeeper quorum should know about every other machine in the quorum.
+You accomplish this with the series of lines of the form server.id=host:port.
+The integers host and port are straightforward.
 You attribute the server id to each machine by creating a file named myid, one for each server, which resides in that server's data directory, as specified by the configuration file parameter dataDir.
 The myid file consists of a single line containing only the text of that machine's id.
 So myid of server 1 would contain the text "1" and nothing else.
-The id must be unique within the ensemble.
+The id must be unique within the quorum.